Approximating Fixpoints of Approximated Functions: Dampened Mann Iteration for Known Functions

 \begin{assumption} Given a \emph{closed} and \emph{convex} set $X\subseteq\Rp^d$ with $0\in X$, where $d \in \N_0$ is a fixed arity, let $f\colon X\to X$ be \emph{monotone} and \emph{non-expansive} with $\fix{f}\neq\emptyset$. \end{assumption}

-Observe that under the above assumption, since $X$ is closed, if $f$ is a (power) contraction, by Banach's theorem, it is guaranteed to have a unique fixpoint, i.e., $\fix{f}=\{\mu f\}$.
+Note that, under the above assumption, since $X$ is closed, if $f$ is a (power) contraction, by Banach's theorem it has a unique fixpoint, i.e., $\fix{f}=\{\mu f\}$.
 Otherwise, if $f$ is just non-expansive, the condition $\fix{f}\neq\emptyset$ is non-trivial (e.g., the function $x\mapsto x+1$ over $\Rp$ is monotone and non-expansive, but it has no fixpoints).
-Whenever $\fix{f}\neq\emptyset$, however, we can show that $f$ also admits a least fixpoint $\mu f$.
+However, when $\fix{f}\neq\emptyset$, we can show that $f$ also admits a least fixpoint $\mu f$.

 \begin{lemmarep}[Existence of least fixpoints] Let $X\subseteq\Rp^d$ be a closed set with $0\in X$ and let $f\colon X \to X$ be a monotone function with $\fix{f} \neq \emptyset$.
 Then $f$ has a least fixpoint $\mu f$.
-Moreover, if $f$ is continuous then $\mu f = \bigsqcup_{n \in \N} f^n(0)$. \end{lemmarep}
+Moreover, if $f$ is continuous then $\mu f = \sup_{n \in \N} f^n(0)$. \end{lemmarep}

 \begin{proof} Let $Y = \{ x \in X \mid \forall z \in \fix{f}: x \leq z \}$, i.e., $Y$ is the set of elements of $X$ below all fixpoints of $f$.

 Observe that $Y$ is a pointed dcpo.
 In fact, it has a bottom element $0 \in Y$.
 Moreover, given any directed set $D \subseteq Y$, its supremum $d = \sup D$, obtained as the pointwise supremum, is in $Y$.
 In fact, for all components $i = \{ 1, \ldots, d \}$, we can consider a sequence $(x_{i,n})$ such that $\sup_n \p{x_{i,n}}{i} = \p{d}{i}$.
 Using the fact that $D$ is directed we can obtain a sequence $(y_n)$ in $D$ such that $x_{n,i} \leq y_n$ for all $i \in \{1,\ldots, d\}$.
 Then $\sup_n y_n = d$ and thus $d \in X$ by closedness.
 Moreover, since each $y_n \in Y$, for all $z \in \fix{f}$, we have $y_n \leq z$ and thus $d = \sup_n y_n \leq z$.
 Therefore $d \in Y$, as desired.